Your top 10 varieties

 An old apple variety from Denmark which remains very popular in both Europe and North America on account of its high quality flavor.

+A classic American variety, and widely regarded as one of the best flavoured with a good sweet/sharp balance.
+A precocious and productive tree in US apple-growing regions.
 Also known as Albermarle Pippin.
 Made famous by none other than Thomas Jefferson, who grew them in his orchard at Monticello.
 One of the first US apple exports to the UK.
+One of the great American apple varieties, thought to be Thomas Jefferson's favourite.
+Noted for its spicy flavour, and for its susceptibility to any and every disease afflicting apples.

 You may not reproduce any of the content of this website without our